seleniumbase/SeleniumBase/help_docs/js_package_manager.md

 self.play_tour()
 ```

-<p><div>For existing features, SeleniumBase already takes care of loading all the necessary JS and CSS files into the web browser.
+<p><div>🕹️ For existing features, SeleniumBase already takes care of loading all the necessary JS and CSS files into the web browser.
 To load other packages, here are a few useful methods that you should know about:</div></p>

 ```python
 self.add_js_link(js_link)
 ```

-<div>This example loads the <a href="https://introjs.com/">IntroJS</a> JavaScript library:</div>
+<p><div>🕹️ This example loads the <a href="https://introjs.com/">IntroJS</a> JavaScript library:</div></p>

 ```python
 self.add_js_link("https://cdnjs.cloudflare.com/ajax/libs/intro.js/2.9.3/intro.min.js")
 ```

-<div>You can load any JS package this way as long as you know the URL.</div>
+<div>🕹️ You can load any JS package this way as long as you know the URL.</div>

-If you're wondering how SeleniumBase does this, here's the full Python code from [js_utils.py](https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/fixtures/js_utils.py), which uses WebDriver's ``execute_script()`` method for making JS calls after escaping quotes with backslashes as needed:
+<p>🕹️ If you're wondering how SeleniumBase does this, here's the full Python code from <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/seleniumbase/fixtures/js_utils.py">js_utils.py</a>, which uses WebDriver's <code>execute_script()</code> method for making JS calls after escaping quotes with backslashes as needed:</p>

 ```python
 def add_js_link(driver, js_link):